 The wounded skin is repaired with new granulation cells, in addition to temporary elastin and type 3 collagen which are both part of the body's extracellular matrix.
 Additionally, a new network of blood vessels begin to develop.

 The wounds have now been repaired with new blood vessels and dermal tissues.
 The temporary type 3 collagen has been replaced by type 1 collagen in the newly repaired skin, which can tighten to create a "shrink wrap" effect on the appearance of skin.

-If you are looking for the best skin doctor in Wilsonville and Salem, please contact our office today to learn more about microneedling.
+If you are looking for the best local dermatologist in Wilsonville and Salem, please contact our office today to learn more about microneedling.